mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 Regeneration

-You aren’t made of iron.
+You aren't made of iron.
 You can get stabbed just as easily as the next guy.
-Difference is, once the knife gets pulled out, you’re ready to fight again.
+Difference is, once the knife gets pulled out, you're ready to fight again.

 **Basic Regeneration:** Whenever one of your physical consequences begins to recover, it gets renamed and moved to the next lower consequence slot, if available.
 This clears away mild consequences immediately.
 Additionally, at the end of a scene, if you have any mild physical consequences—whether they are recovering or not—they get cleared away automatically.

 ### Enhancements

-**Master Regeneration:** It’s easier for you to start the healing process.
+**Master Regeneration:** It's easier for you to start the healing process.
 Anyone, including yourself, attempting to begin healing one of your physical consequences gets +2 to their roll.

 **Human Pincushion:** Sometimes you got a spear sticking out of your chest, and you just gotta deal with that.
 Gain a mild consequence slot, which you can use for physical injuries.